-When the basis of the Appeal is new evidence, the Title IX Officer or designee SRC Appellate Body will determine whether the information is new and was unavailable at the time of the investigation.
-If the SRC Appellate Body determines that the information is determined not to be new and was available at the time of the investigation, the Appeal will be denied.
-If the information is determined to be new and unavailable at the time of the investigation, it will be sent to the SRC Appellate Body for review and will make a determination as to whether the new information could change the outcome of the investigation.
-If the SRC Appellate Body determines that the new evidence could change the outcome, the case will be sent back to the OCRSM Investigator for further investigation.
-The OSCRM Investigator will report the outcome of any further investigation to the Appellate Body.
+When the basis of the Appeal is new evidence, the SRC Appellate Body will determine whether the information is new and was unavailable at the time of the investigation.
+If the SRC Appellate Body determines that the information is not new and was available at the time of the investigation, the Appeal will be denied.
+If the information is determined to be new and unavailable at the time of the investigation, the SRC Appellate Body will make a determination as to whether the new information could change the outcome of the investigation.
+If the SRC Appellate Body determines that the new evidence could change the outcome, the case will be sent back to the Investigator for further investigation.
 After new evidence is considered, the OCRSM will then provide the SRC Appellate Body with a modified report and findings, as appropriate.
 Copies of the modified report and findings, if any, will also be provided to the parties.
 The modified report will be considered by the SRC Appellate Body.
 The SRC Appellate Body will then decide to affirm the recommendations of the modified report, reject them, or ask for additional investigation.